ukhsa-collaboration/standards-api/CONTRIBUTING.md

 ```
 Or directly with:
 ```
-npx tsc
+npx tsc && npm run copy-legacy
 ```
-This generates `.js` files in the output directory (default: `./dist` or based on tsconfig.json).
+This generates `.js` files in the output directory (default: `./dist` or based on tsconfig.json) and copies legacy
+`.js` files into the directory which Spectral is using as the source for functions.

 #### 5. Install MkDocs (required for documentation)